atomisthq/docs/docs/rug/rug-lifecycle.md

-# A Day in the Life of a Rug Archive
+# A Day in the Life of a Rug Project

-This page describes the nature, structure and lifecycle of a Rug archive.
+This page describes the nature, structure and lifecycle of a Rug project.

 If you haven't done so and you want to follow along, please [install the Rug CLI][install].